 Deadlines, Applications and Report

 The number of and amount of awards are determined annually by the Scholarship Committee.
-Applications for the Fall Scholarship round of up to $300.00 will be accepted beginning July 1st, 2014.
-The round will be closed to applicants on November 1, 2014.
+Spring Scholarship round of up to $500.00 will be accepted beginning April 1st, 2015.
+The round will be closed to applicants on May 1, 2015.
 The Scholarship Committee will determine awards and submit recommendations to the Board for approval by the 15th of month following the deadline.

 Awards are paid directly to the activity, provider or scholarship recipient upon presentation of appropriate documentation.
 Recipients are required to provide a written report to the Scholarship Committee within 30 days of using the award.
 An award report is included following the application.